 Preserving Culture Through Cuisine

 Rather than accept this loss, Mariam acted.
-She started cooking familiar dishes like babenda (a leafy vegetable stew with fermented beans and dried fish), koumvado (fried sweet plantain balls), and riz gras (oily rice with meat and vegetables).
-She began with a tiny street kiosk in a busy market district in Ouagadougou, cooking and serving food made from the heart—flavoured with love, memory, and authenticity.
+She started cooking familiar dishes like babenda (a leafy vegetable stew with fermented beans and dried fish).
+And also prepared koumvado (fried sweet plantain balls) and riz gras (oily rice with meat and vegetables).

 Going Digital: Food Meets the Internet

-Soon, people were not just liking her posts; they were placing orders.
+Soon, people were not just liking her posts.
+They were placing orders.
 In response, she launched an online order service that enables customers to order meals through WhatsApp or Facebook Messenger.
 During the COVID-19 pandemic, when restaurants and markets faced closures, this move proved visionary.
-Mam Sank switched her business to takeaway and delivery, serving pre-ordered traditional meals that she delivered straight to customers’ doorstep.

 Female Empowerment at the Core

 She collaborates with women’s cooperatives for sourcing raw ingredients such as fresh vegetables, cassava, maize flour, and spices.
-By integrating these women into her supply chain, Mam Sank provides them with steady income and economic independence.
+By integrating these women into her supply chain, Mam Sank provides them with a steady income and economic independence.

 “Feeding people is good, but helping women feed their families?
 That is real success,” says Mariam Sankara.